NicholasAntoniadesEngineer/driver-monitoring-steering-wheel/README.md

 # Kymira-Fuell_Black-Box
+This folder contains all the code and schematics required to assemble and run the prototype Black-Box and it's individual elements.

+**Known Bugs**
+- Running the Accelerometer module on start up works fine, but after running NFC module the accelerometer code no longer produces data, -> this seems to be something to do with a clash in the SPI channels, or changes in the configurations of the channels between the two different code sets.
+- Dual camera module not running yet.

+**Accelerometer**
+ - Running ./BMI160_Accl.py script will print the raw accelerometer values to the command line.
+ - By changing the function called in the while loop Gyroscope and Accelerometer values can be read.
+ - Data sheet found at : https://www.digikey.com/en/datasheets/bosch-sensortec/bosch-sensortec-bst-bmi160-ds000-07

+**Audio**
+ - Running ./audio.py will play the applause-1.wav audio file.
+ - The audio volume can ve varied on the physical audio driver by rotating the small pot next to the A+ pin.

+**GPS*
+ - Opening GPS/examples and running ./latlon.py will run the GPS module printing the current GPS latitude and longitude.

+**NFC**
+ - Running ./ example_get_uid.py will print to the terminal the ID of any NFC tag nearby.

 **Fresh Installation**
 1. Flash new RaspberryPi image
     - Using Raspberry Pi Imager flash the latest version of RASPBERRY PI OS LITE (32-BIT) onto the SD-Card that will hold the Pis OS.